[LUM#16] “You’ve never seen a flamingo in court”

 Yes, and besides, how can we determine the value of a common good?

-*CREAM – Montpellier Center for Research and Administrative Studies (UM)
+*CREAM – Montpellier Center for Administrative Research and Studies (UM)

-Find UM podcasts now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+UM podcasts are now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).